Pulling it all together: Planned Value to Delivery

 A Sales Enablement Team might have a board of tasks and deliverables (playbooks, campaigns, onboarding docs) that belong to different strategic initiatives in Map Value.

-Name it based on business value (e.g., “Customer Portal”, “Q3 Product Launch”, “Sales Acceleration”).
+When creating a workstream, name it based on the business value you plan to deliver (e.g., “Customer Portal”, “Q3 Product Launch”, “Sales Acceleration”).

-Create items (e,g., Intiative, Objectives, Tasks or Epics, Features, Stories) that represent outcomes you plan to deliver.
+Within the workstream, create items (e,g., Intiative, Objectives, Tasks or Epics, Features, Stories) that represent outcomes you plan to deliver.

 Structure these hierarchically using DevStride’s item types.